adavarski/GitLab-microservices-k8s/README.md

 ```

-We will build, test, release, deploy with GitLab:
+We will build, test, release, deploy with GitLab CI/CD to k8s (minikube):

 https://gitlab.com/bluepost
 ```